Chapter One: Vantage Post

 Reilly took a few limping steps, but he began to walk more confidently as, to his surprise, his legs regained strength.
 He clicked his tongue and glanced back at the cup the girl had tossed on the ground.

-“Keep your eyes open for more falling branches, and be ready to jump over big limbs,” the girl warned.
-She led the way as they ran.
 The forest looked as though someone had been playing with Pick Up Sticks.
 Hurdling debris, Reilly heard the thunderous noises quiet to a soft rumble, and the ground beneath his feet no longer shook.
 Within a few minutes, they reached a giant willow tree.
 The girl released her tight grip on Reilly’s hand, and pushed her fingers against the trunk.

 “The lift was originally designed to hold all five of our family members, but it’s smaller now, so it’s a tight fit.”
 There was a grinding noise and the trunk opened.